 Calculating your Grade Point Average (GPA) is simple and important.
 Knowing your GPA is important in measuring your progress.
 To determine your GPA and academic standing for any given semester, UW-Whitewater uses the honor point system in which each letter grade has a numerical value.
 Each grade is given the following point value, which is defined as "Honor Points":

 Each course is worth a specific number of units.
-Most courses at UW - Whitewater are three unit courses although some might be one unit, five units, etc.
+Most courses at UW - Whitewater are three unit courses although some might be one unit, five units, etc. NOTE: Satisfactory (S) will be recorded on the academic record but it will not be computed in the grade point average.
+Do not include this grade when doing a GPA calculation.

 Step 1 – Determine Honor Points for each class